srvrco/getssl/README.md

 #AGREEMENT="https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf"

-#set an email address associated with your account - generally set at account level rather than domain.
+# Set an email address associated with your account - generally set at account level rather than domain.
 #ACCOUNT_EMAIL="me@example.com"
 #ACCOUNT_KEY_LENGTH=4096
+#ACCOUNT_KEY="/home/andy/.getssl/account.key"

-# additional domains - this could be multiple domains / subdomains in a comma separated list
+# Additional domains - this could be multiple domains / subdomains in a comma separated list
-SANS=www.testdomain.com
+SANS=www.example.org,example.edu,example.net,example.org,www.example.com,www.example.edu,www.example.net

-#Acme Challenge Location.
-The first line for the domain, the following ones for each additional domain
+# Acme Challenge Location.
+The first line for the domain, the following ones for each additional domain.
-#if these start with ssh: then the next variable is assumed to be the hostname and the rest the location.
+# If these start with ssh: then the next variable is assumed to be the hostname and the rest the location.
-#an ssh key will be needed to provide you with access to the remote server.
+# An ssh key will be needed to provide you with access to the remote server.
-#ACL=('/var/www/testdomain.com/web/.well-known/acme-challenge'
+#ACL=('/var/www/example.com/web/.well-known/acme-challenge'
-#     'ssh:server5:/var/www/testdomain.com/web/.well-known/acme-challenge')
+#     'ssh:server5:/var/www/example.com/web/.well-known/acme-challenge')

-# location for all your certs these can either be on the server ( so full path name) or using ssh as for the ACL
+# Location for all your certs, these can either be on the server (so full path name) or using ssh as for the ACL
 #DOMAIN_CERT_LOCATION="ssh:server5:/etc/ssl/domain.crt"
 #DOMAIN_KEY_LOCATION="ssh:server5:/etc/ssl/domain.key"
 #CA_CERT_LOCATION="/etc/ssl/chain.crt"
-#DOMAIN_PEM_LOCATION="/etc/ssl/domain-bundle.pem"
+#DOMAIN_PEM_LOCATION=""

-# the command needed to reload apache / gninx or whatever you use
+# The command needed to reload apache / nginx or whatever you use
-#RELOAD_CMD="ssh:server5:service apache2 reload"
+#RELOAD_CMD=""
-#The time period within which you want to allow renewal of a certificate - this prevents hitting some of the rate limits.
+# The time period within which you want to allow renewal of a certificate - this prevents hitting some of the rate limits.
 #RENEW_ALLOW="30"

-#Use the following 3 variables if you want to validate via DNS
+# Use the following 3 variables if you want to validate via DNS
-#VALIDATE_VIA_DNS=\"true\"
+#VALIDATE_VIA_DNS="true"
 #DNS_ADD_COMMAND=
 #DNS_DEL_COMMAND=
+# If your DNS-server needs extra time to make sure your DNS changes are readable by the ACME-server (time in seconds)
+#DNS_EXTRA_WAIT=60
 ```

 if a location for a file starts with ssh:  it is assumed the next part of the file is the hostname, followed by a colon, and then the path.